 Josef Ressel Centre LiSA for Networked System Assessment of Sustainable Energy Supply

 Securing a sustainable energy supply is the focus of the Josef Ressel Centre for Linked System Assessment to support sustainable energy supply (LiSA) at the Pinkafeld site of Burgenland University of Applied Sciences, which was officially opened on 1 February 2022.
 Centre director Doris Rixrath and her team analyse complex integrated energy systems to make them more sustainable and efficient.
 Their partners are the energy companies Energie Burgenland and Wien Energie.
 The centre is funded with almost 900,000 euros from the corporate partners and, via the Christian Doppler Research Association, from the Ministry for Digitalisation and Economic Location.
-For FH Burgenland, this is the second Josef Ressel Centre since its foundation and the first to be approved by the CDG.
+For the University of Applied Sciences Burgenland, this is the second Josef Ressel Centre since its foundation and the first to be approved by the CDG.

 The globally agreed climate targets require a rapid expansion of renewable energies.
 Thermal grids are expected to make a significant contribution to the decarbonisation of the heating and cooling sector.
 In Vienna and Burgenland, thermal grids for district heating and cooling are already widely used; they need to become more efficient and make greater use of renewable energies.
 However, for the systematic assessment of the technical, ecological, social and economic sustainability of such integrated grids, there is a lack of well-developed instruments that consider the entire life cycle.